-The overall group result for 2017 shows an increase in operating profit of £1.8 million, or 11.2%, when compared to the previous year.
-This increase was driven by strong performances from our hire operations in the UK, mainland Europe and the Middle East.
+The overall group result for 2018 shows an increase in operating profit of £3.1 million, or 17.6%, when compared to the previous year.
+This increase was driven by very strong performances from our hire operations in the UK and mainland Europe.

-The Andrews Sykes business remains strong: the experience of our senior management team, coupled with our development plans, provide optimism for further progress in 2018.
+The Andrews Sykes business remains strong: the experience of our senior management team, coupled with our development plans, provide optimism for further progress in 2019.
 The group continues to develop new sales channels and propositions which will enable the business to take advantage of favourable market conditions and opportunities as they arise.
-At the same time, the company continues to carefully control its cost base and ensure that satisfactory levels of profit can be achieved, even during difficult market conditions.
+At the same time the company continues to carefully control its cost base and ensure that satisfactory levels of profit can be achieved even during difficult market conditions.

-Strategic Report Review of risks, uncertainties

-and financial performance
+Review of risks, uncertainties and financial performance